YongjieXue-Elijah/astro-theme-typography/src/content/posts/chapter22.md

 In most circumstances, at-least-once is sufficient when a small amount of duplicates is acceptable.
 This is not the case for our system, though, as a difference in small percent can result in millions of dollars of discrepancy.
-Hence, we'll need to use exactly-once delivery semantics.
+<mark>Hence, we'll need to use exactly-once delivery semantics.</mark>

 ## Data deduplication